lmc-eu/spirit-design-system/packages/web-twig/CONTRIBUTING.md

 > Guide for contributors.

+## PHP support using Docker

+PHP language is required to develop this package.
+In order to support other frontend developers which do not have installed PHP locally, there is a Docker image available to develop this package.

+Please consult [`Makefile`](./Makefile) for available commands and options to setup and run this project.

 ## Components definition

 In order to maintain the uniformity of writing and functioning of components in HTML-like syntax, it is necessary to accept the following rules in the implementation.